Fibroid Risk Factors

 Age

-Fibroids can develop at any age, but their prevalence increases as women get older.
+Fibroids can develop at any age, but their prevalence increases as women get older and hormone levels fluctuate.
 Symptoms often appear in a woman’s late 30s or early 40s and can continue up until menopause.
 After menopause, the likelihood of developing new fibroids decreases significantly, and existing ones typically shrink.

 Race